emin-skrijelj/CTF-Writeups/maltaCtf2025/AdBlocker-web-writeup.md

 I usually don't lock in for challenges this much but considering my friend made it I was determined on solving it :( .
 Either way I hope you enjoy the writeup and I will try to go as indepth as I can and I will write my thinking process while doing this challenge.

+tldr solution;

+Using grandparent iframe trick to bypass SOP and set the grandchilds iframe location to our own url,  then used about:blank as a url for which SOP allows us to just do `.document.write` and write our own stuff on the blank website.
+Challenge used post messages for communication which I abused via xss.

 ## Solution

 ### First look at the challenge setup and code